-The museum houses the largest zoological collection in Lithuania, with about 300,000 specimens of various zoological preparations: stuffed animals, skeletons, skulls, study skins, fluid-preserved specimens, eggs, mummified (dry) specimens etc. From tiny scale insects to giraffes.
-One part of the collection is for teaching objectives (exhibition, demonstration), another one – for purposes of scientific research.
-The collections are divided into groups: mammal collections -8,000 specimens; avian collections – 12,000; herpetology collections – 3,700; fish collections – 3,400; invertebrate collections – 56,000; entomology collections – 202,000.
-The most valuable collections: the beetle collection of K. Aris “Coleoptera Palearctica”, the conchology collection of V. Matuzevičius, and the collection of animal type specimens.
+The museum houses the largest zoological collection in Lithuania, with about 300,000 specimens of various zoological preparations: stuffed animals, skeletons, skulls, study skins, fluid-preserved specimens, eggs, mummified (dry) specimens etc. From tiny-scale insects to giraffes.
+One part of the collection is for teaching objectives (exhibition, demonstration), and the other is for purposes of scientific research.
+The collections are divided into groups: mammal collections (8,000) specimens; avian collections (12,000); herpetology collections (3,700); fish collections (3,400); invertebrate collections (56,000); entomology collections (202,000).
+The most valuable collections: are the beetle collection of K. Arris “Coleoptera Palearctica”, the conchology collection of V. Matuzevičius, and the collection of animal type specimens.